Where to Stay in Jakarta - Best Areas for Tourists [2024]

-Both of these malls are great meeting points with lots of popular cafés, cinemas, restaurants, bars (Cloud, Social House, Skye) and nightclubs (Immigrant).
-It is a modern part of Jakarta ideal for lifestyle travelers who are interested in shopping, eating out and partying.
+Both of these malls are great meeting points with lots of popular cafés, cinemas, restaurants, and bars (Cloud, Social House, Skye).
+It is a modern part of Jakarta, ideal for lifestyle travelers who are interested in shopping, eating out and partying.

 It is also central so you can reach other parts of Jakarta fairly easily (for Jakarta standards).
 In particular, it is just a few minutes away from Tanah Abang (budget shopping), Jalan Sudirman (business district) and Menteng (government offices).
 Attractions like the Monas or the National Museum are only 15 minutes away.
 You can use public transportation to reach any of these (Transjakarta).